themue/site.themue.dev/content/post/2021-migrated-actor-and-wait.md

 +++

-As described a few days ago, I am migrating individual packages of the Tideland libraries to individual repositories.
+As described a few days ago, I am migrating individual packages of the Tideland libraries to owb repositories.
 I have already described my motivation for this.
 In the meantime, two more packages have been migrated to the main level:
 **Tideland Go Actor** and **Tideland Go Wait**.

 The package **Tideland Go Actor** pursues the idea to realize concurrency in Go